tdwyer07/dwyer-portfolio/README.md

 This is my portfolio for the Telling Stories with Data class at CMU

 # About me
 My name is Tim Dwyer.
 I am a part time Master of Science in Information Technology (MSIT) student majoring in Business Intelligence and Data Analytics (BIDA) at Carnegie Mellon University's Heinz College.
-I am a business analytics manager in Retail Lending at PNC Bank.
-Once I graduate, I plan on leveraging the skills I have learned at PNC.
+I graduated from Penn State in 2013 with a degree in Mathematics.
+Directly after graduation, I joined PNC as an analyst, and have worked at PNC for the past 6 years.
+Currently, I am a Business Analytics Senior Manager in Retail Lending.
+Once I graduate with my masters, I plan on leveraging the skills I have learned at PNC to solve problems more effecient and creatively.

 # What I hope to learn
-I hope to learn how to create data visualizations, which are easy to understand multiple different audiences leveraging new programs and tools.
-I also hope to learn the best practices for good data visualizations and how to combine many complex visualizations to tell one unified story.
+In this course, I hope to learn how to create better data visualizations.
+Often at work, my team creates presentations with data graphs, tables, and charts that are communicated to multiple levels of the organization.
+I find it difficult to leverage one presentation to explain a single story to different audiences.
+I am hopeful that this course will help me tell these stories better.
+I am also excited to learn new programs and tools to create data visualizations.

 # Portfolio